ETC5512: Instruction to Open Data

 These should take you ~ 40 minutes.

-Run the below code to install the packages we need for today’s tutorial.
+Run the below code in the R Console to install the packages we need for today’s tutorial.

 install.packages("tidyverse")